cy33hc/ps4-ezremote-client/README.md

 ezRemote Client is an application that allows you to connect the PS4 to remote FTP/SFTP, SMB(Windows Share), NFS, WebDAV, HTTP servers and Google Drive to transfer files.
 The interface is inspired by Filezilla client which provides a commander like GUI.

+**NEW: As of version 2.00, You can download large file in the background.**
+  - You can enable/disable background download in the Global settings
+  - You can set the minimum file size where background download will use.
+Default is 1GB
+  - In Global Settings, you can show the background download progress of all requested downloads
+  - Does not support rest mode.
+Background downloads will stop in rest mode, but will be resumed when ezRemote Server is restarted.
+  - If PS4 is restarted, background downloads will resume when ezRemote Server is restarted.
+  - Updated the Web UI, so you can download files of File shares like mediafire, google shared link, pixeldrain, real-debrid and all-debrid or any direct links

+**NEW: As of version 2.00, PS4 pkgs can be installed in the background.
+Use ezRemote client to connect to remote server and select pkg to install.
+You can then close ezRemote Client app and the package will continue installing in background.
+This is archieved with a new payload called [ezRemote Server](https://github.com/cy33hc/ps4-ezremote-server) that is packaged together with exRemote Client. ezRemote Server runs in the background and acts as a proxy to the remote server. ezRemote Server must be started to enable backgroud installs.**
+   - support background install from all remote servers that ezremote client supports
+   - support background install from file host like mediafire, google shared link, pixeldrain, real-debrid and all-debrid
+   - does not support background install using the options "Disk Cache" or PKGs inside zip files
+   - You can pause and resume installs
+   - After restarting PS4, you can resume installs by first reloading ezRemote Server
+   - From testing, background install continues even in rest mode (This isn't granteed).
+You may need to restart ezRemote Server payload before you can resume install
+   - ezRemote Server payload can be stop/restarted from ezRemote Client settngs dialog.
+   - Do not submit to many background installs, it can crash ezRemote Server.

 **New: As of version 1.19**
 - Install PKG inside Zip files from both local hdd and remote servers.
 - Extact zip files directly from remote servers.